ControlSystemStudio/cs-studio/applications/plugins/org.csstudio.utility.httpd/Readme.txt

 * B. Start Web Server Programmatically

-This allows the application to start one or more web servers, for example one for each model item, at a known time with a specific port.
+The JettyConfigurator allows the application to start one or more web servers, for example one for each model item, at a known time with a specific port.

-... stuff from archive engine to be pulled in...
+Don't define any resources or servlets in the plugin.xml file, instead use the HttpServiceHelper to create HttpService instances, then add the resources and servlets manually.

+Might have to set command-line option -Dorg.eclipse.equinox.http.jetty.autostart=false to prevent additional auto-started web server instances.